 a) Nacpan Beach, one of the best beaches to see in El Nido

 If you only have time to visit one beach in El Nido, we think it should be this one.
-Located north of town, it takes about 40 minutes to get there, where you’ll find a huge beach lined with coconut trees and bathed by clear, turquoise waters.
+Located north of town, it takes about 40 minutes to get there, where you’ll find a huge beach lined with coconut trees and washed by clear turquoise water.

-You could spend the whole day at Nacpan Beach (and, in fact, there are hotels to stay the night and, if you have days to spare, don’t hesitate to stay one because you’ll love it).
+You could spend the whole day at Nacpan Beach (and, in fact, there are hotels where you can stay overnight and, if you have extra time, don’t hesitate to spend a night there because you’ll love it).
 There are loungers and a few beach bars/hotels to eat or sip a fresh coconut.
 Plus, it faces west, so sunsets tend to be fabulous.

-We recommend walking to the northern end of the beach, where you’ll always find a little spot to be by yourself, and then to the south, where the two beaches meet.
+We recommend walking to the northern end of the beach, where you’ll always find a little spot to be by yourself, and then to the south, where the beach opens out and feels even more peaceful.

-Heads up: on one of our visits to Nacpan Beach we got dozens of bites from sandflies (nik nik for Filipinos).
+Heads up: on one of our visits to Nacpan Beach we got dozens of bites from sandflies (known locally as nik nik).
 Over the years we’ve found that some people are much more prone than others.
 In any case, it’s better to use mosquito repellent or, even better, coconut oil to deter them.
 If you’ve already been bitten, go to the pharmacy and buy calamine lotion, a white lotion that will soothe the itching.

 How to get there